 Pop culture references that have come up to me lately…food for thought…

 Netflix is releasing a Sailor Moon movie in June.
 This is going to be really really big.
 Why?
 One, this phenomenon is coming to a Canadian/American platform!!
 When this was originally written in the 90s, Sailor Neptune and Sailor Uranus were written in the original manga AND the Japanese anime to be lesbian lovers.
 However, the publishing company in the USA at the time thought that LGBTQ relationships were not acceptable for younger audiences and this was a show said to be geared towards “young girls.”
 So then, they decided to make them cousins.
 Yes, they changed the entire storyline and took out a part of the original story to hide an entire relationship.
 They also didn’t translate an entire arc of the story because there were too many scenes of romance between these too sailor scouts!
 (Update: the publishing company apologized in 2019 and acknowledged them as official partners), but childhood me…was outraged until about 2019…?
 Is it wrong to feel like it’s not fair?
 Is that even reasonable?
-The movie being released this year in June is about the Dream Arc which is when it is right after the Arc Uranus and Neptune were introduced, but what’s more important is what is offered on Netflix will be an English TRANSLATION (The OG Japanese with subtitles will be there too!).
+The movie being released this year in June is about the Dream Arc which is right after the Arc Uranus and Neptune were introduced, but what’s more important is what is offered on Netflix will be an English TRANSLATION (The OG Japanese with subtitles will be there too!).
 They will not alter the story, the sequence of events, etc. from the original animation.

 How many of you know how the hockey game works?
 Do you know how to keep score in golf?
 Have you gone camping?
 How many of you know how to play Mahjong?
 In the movie, “Crazy Rich Asians”, the ending Mahjong scene is one of the most powerful moments of the movie.
 With what Rachel speaks about Nick’s happiness and the meaning when she reveals her final hand to Nick’s mom, it’s metaphor upon metaphor upon metaphor.
 However, the scene is meaningless if you don’t understand how the game works.